Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 For many professionals, the thought of taking weeks away from work for inpatient rehab just isn’t realistic.
 If that sounds like you, it’s important to remember that there are other highly effective levels of care available.
 Outpatient addiction treatment is a practical solution that allows you to get the help you need while continuing to meet your work and family obligations.

 Flexible programs are designed to fit into your life.
-For instance, a partial hospitalization program (PHP) offers structured treatment during the day, while an intensive outpatient program (IOP) typically involves therapy for a few hours a day, a few days a week.
+For instance, a PHP Indiana offers structured treatment during the day, while an IOP Indiana typically involves therapy for a few hours a day, a few days a week.
 These options provide robust support and therapy without requiring you to live at a facility.
-At Red Ribbon Recovery, we design our outpatient programs in Indiana to work around your schedule.
+At Red Ribbon Recovery, we design our outpatient rehab in Indiana to work around your schedule.
 With the rise of telehealth, quality care is more accessible than ever.
 Our telehealth options mean you can get support from anywhere in Indiana or even nationwide, making it easier to prioritize your recovery without disrupting your career.

 Transitioning back into your job from rehab